By Dustin "King Bastard" Cabeal

 To Kevin and Erin who put rode this journey with me and pumped out the best comic book podcast ever to exist, thank you.
 The podcast will always be my favorite part of this website, and I wish we had found our audience or I had been better at selling this product.

 Lastly, here’s my last attempt at marketing myself.
 The thing I’m really bad at.
 I’m still here.
 I still care about comics, just not the reviewing part currently.
 I would love to work with a publisher or help edit your indie comic.
 My track record shows I can spot talent; I can find great comics for damn near every genre and so reach out to me.
 Take a chance on me because obviously I’ve never reached out and attempted this on my own.
 Hell, I feel desperate just writing this, but how could I not at least attempt to find some gainful employment from all this experience that I have?
 That and the sheer amount of ideas I have for the industry hasn’t even been revealed.
 If you already have my email, then cool, but if you don’t, I’ll put it at the bottom.
 That and I’ll still be on twitter.
 But don’t ask me for reviews, that email will be deleted instantly.
-Seriously though, I’m reading for the next step of my comic life and if you’ve worked with me, read my reviews then reach out and get me on your team.
+Seriously though, I’m ready for the next step of my comic life and if you’ve worked with me, read my reviews then reach out and get me on your team.

 With that, I’m out.
 COMIC BASTARDS 4 LYFE!

 You can find Dustin on Twitter @EnterTheHero, he’s now really, really available for paid work of any kind as it relates to writing, editing and creating in general.
 Reach him @ Dustin.Cabeal@gmail.com.
 Serious inquiries only.